NYC – The Day of the Dead Celebration during a busy weekend of concerns

-This weekend walking by St. Mark’s Church in the East Village I ventured into their courtyard to find a celebration called “Dia de Murtos” or The Day of Dead – it is a time to honor and revere deceased family members and ancestors.
+Over the years of writing this blog, I have tried to include the many traditions of different cultures.
+On November 2nd was a celebration called “Dia de Murtos” or The Day of Dead – it is a time to honor and revere deceased family members and ancestors.

-In Mexico and other Latin American countries, Dia de los Muertos (Day of the Dead) festivities run from Oct.
-31 to Nov.
-2.
+It is important to pass on to each generation the celebrations that embrace their heritage.
+In Mexico and other Latin American countries, Dia de los Muertos (Day of the Dead) festivities is a time honored celebration.

 To celebrate, people built altars, called ofrendas, to the dead.
 The altars incorporate photos of the deceased, their possessions, sugar skull decorations (see below) and their favorite food and beverages, including pan de muertos (“bread of the dead”).
 Altars also feature orange marigolds, the Aztec’s flower of the dead.
 It is used to attract souls to their altar.